Waterfronts & Community Services

-To report a possible code violation in your neighborhood you can call 352-795-4612 x340or email it to firstname.lastname@example.org or email@example.com.
+To report a possible code violation in your neighborhood you can call 352-795-4612 ext.
+340 or email it to firstname.lastname@example.org

 Park rangers interact with a wide variety of City park users.
 Rangers are tasked with patrolling, protecting and supervising the City's parks and boat ramps.
 The park rangers patrol City parks, boat ramps and parking areas to make sure visitors are following the rules and do not disrupt the natural environment or fellow guests.

 City Boat Ramps located at Pete’s Pier and 3rd Street have a launch fee that applies and are patrolled by park rangers throughout the day.

 For issues or comment related to a parking citation please call 352-795-4216 ext.
 344. A ranger will contact you within 24 hours.

 The City of Crystal River provides for pump-out services in order to keep the waters of Kings Bay clean.
 Fore Services call 352-586-0588 of Channel 16.